 No foreigners in sight.

-So there we were: two clueless gringos fresh off the plane on a sunshine trip to the most dangerous city in the world.
+So there we were: two gringos fresh off the plane in the most dangerous city in the world.
 Guards were everywhere in the entry area, all with machine guns, sunglasses and serious expressions on their faces.
 After getting our bags and standing in line for inspection and body search, I noticed both bags had been opened and searched through.
 Imagine my panic, most likely coming from watching too many episodes of “Locked up abroad.”

 After a frantic search for planted drugs in both bags, we were cleared through customs and got to the other side.
 Phew.
 No more excitement for me, please!